Gulivertx/cbatmo/README.md

 any intelligence to manage modules, means they are hard coded in the frontend (this part could be adapted in the future...).

-Currently the app is only in English.
+Currently the app support English and French languages and the configuration of the locale is taken by Netatmo settings.
+If you're station is in French you will have this app in French, for all other languages the fallback locale is English.

 ### Next development focus by priorities
-* Bind Dark sky units and language to Netatmo settings (latitude and longitude now take from Netatmo)
-* Bugs fix...
-* Add French language
 * Dynamically recognize available Netatmo modules
+* Bind Dark sky units from Netatmo settings (latitude / longitude and language now taken from Netatmo)

 ## How to try this APP
 First you will need to have [NodeJS](https://nodejs.org/en/) installed and as an option [yarn](https://yarnpkg.com/en/) but this is not mandatory as NodeJS provide npm package manager.